-Do I use the Themes from Thrive Themes?
+Do I use the themes from Thrive Themes suite?

-I'm personally NOT using the themes from THRIVE THEMES on this website.
-I prefer to use the Elementor PRO, the Studiopress Framework or the DIVI Theme from Elegant Themes.
-For this website: TrafficSalad, I'm using Elementor PRO as the Single Post/Page Templates.
+I’m personally NOT using the themes from THRIVE THEMES on this website.
+I prefer to use a more robust framework like Astra or Optimize Press 3.

 But I’m using the Thrive Architect Plugin to format ALL my posts, pages and landing pages.

 It’s a powerful combo because you get the benefit of both worlds.
 The Powerful Capabilities of Elementor PRO and the Visual Editing (WYSIWYG) capabilities of Thrive Architect.

 If you decide to go with Thrive Themes, check out the Focus Theme which is a popular theme for bloggers and niche site builders.